UtopiaXC/UtopiaXC/README.md

 # Hi there, I am UtopiaXC 👋

 <p>Hello, I am from Dalian, China, a beautiful seaside city.
 Now I am living in Tsukuba, Ibaraki, Japan, and I am doing research here for my master's degree.
 I used to work as a senior software engineer at ThunderSoft, lead a team to develop frameworks of smart vehicles' system.
-Nice to meet you all.<br>See more on my <a href="https://www.utopiaxc.cn/" target="_blank">homepage</a> and <a href="https://blog.utopiaxc.cn/" target="_blank">blog</a>.(Chinese only, i18n is in preparation)
+Nice to meet you all.<br>See more on my <a href="https://www.utopiaxc.cn/" target="_blank">homepage</a> and <a href="https://blog.utopiaxc.cn/" target="_blank">blog</a>.(Chinese only, i18n is in preparation)<br>Or you can access my <a href="https://cv.utopiaxc.cn/" target="_blank">academic and cv homepage</a>.(i18n ready)
 </p>

 ----